Distinct Distances: Open Problems and Current Bounds: Higher dimensions

 \section{Higher dimensions}

 In this section we consider higher-dimensional variants of the distinct distances problem.
 Denote by $D_d(n)$ the minimum number of distinct distances that a set of $n$ points in $\RR^d$ can determine.
-Similarly to the planar case, the current best configuration for the $d$-dimensional case is an $n^{1/d} \times n^{1/d} \times \cdots \times n^{1/d}$ integer lattice.
+As in the planar case, the current best lower bound is obtained by considering an even section of the integer lattice.
+That is, in the $d$-dimensional case we consider an $n^{1/d} \times n^{1/d} \times \cdots \times n^{1/d}$ section of $\ZZ^d$.
 Every distance in this configuration is the square root of a sum of $d$ squares, each with a value between 0 and $n^{2/d}$.
-Therefore, the number of distinct distances that are determined by such a lattice is $O(n^{2/d})$, implying $D_d(n) = O(n^{2/d})$.
-This bound was already observed by Erd\H os in his 1946 paper \cite{erd46}, and is conjectured to be tight (for $d\ge 3$).
+Since every positive integer can be written as a sum of four squares, and a large portion of the integers can be written as a sum of three squares, the number of distinct distances that are determined by such a lattice is $O(n^{2/d})$.
+That is, for $d\ge 3$ we have $D_d(n) = O(n^{2/d})$.
+This bound was already observed by Erd\H os in his 1946 paper \cite{erd46}, and is conjectured to be tight.